 Recently I found myself talking politics with a Trump supporter.
 Interestingly, he mentioned very little about his policies or personality.
 Rather, he seemed drawn to him because of the multitude of attacks against him.
 No one, he argued, deserved what Trump receives from at least some in the media.
-Politics had very little to do with this, for this same person said that he liked both Obama and Hillary Clinton for much the same reason–both of them have been attacked to an unfair extreme.
+Politics had very little to do with this, for this same person said that he liked both Obama and Hillary Clinton for much the same reason–in his mind of them have been attacked to an unfair extreme.

 I have no great love for the Puritans, and perhaps this might explain why I sometimes seek to defend them.
 I certainly felt this way at the start of Richard Bushman’s From Puritan to Yankee: Character and Social Order in Connecticut, 1690-1765.
 When describing Puritan society in the first chapter he invariably uses words like, “austere,” “imposing,” “monolithic,” and that most dreaded word for an academic who originally published this book in 1967, “conformity.”*